 If you’re not really sure what to comment on a picture…. just like it!
 That’s still engaging with their content… but not leaving some meaningless, junky comment that doesn’t mean anything!
 How many times have you found yourself commenting on a photo because of the other comments?
 I do!
 Sometimes people get a whole chat going in their photos and it’s fun!

 Different Is Scary

-I definitely understand that this concept is going to sit like a rock in some people’s stomachs.
+I definitely understand that this concept is making some of ya’ll scream ‘oh hell no!’.
 It’s different, so it’s spooky.
-It isn’t the instant gratification that we humans tend to crave.
+It isn’t the instant gratification like the 200 followers a day from looping.
+We humans tend to crave that immediate ‘success’.
 Because your brain just wants tons of followers, likes and comments.
 It’s only natural!
 We all feel that way!

-If you’re not convinced that this will work, I understand!
+If you’re not convinced that this will work, I understand your doubt!
 Try it along side with your current growth plan.
 Don’t add the hashtag to the actual loop post, but keep looping and use the hashtag on your own content.
 Get a feel for the interaction and concept.
 Not for you?
 Just don’t use the hashtag!

 So… do yourself a favor.
 Take a step back and look at your page from an outsider’s point of view… would you organically choose to follow you?

 PLEASE comment with your feedback and ideas.
 I’d really love to hear your thoughts!

 Since posting this, I have been attacked multiple times for speaking out about loops.
 I have been threatened by some sketchy loop admins to shut my page down or they’ll ‘shut it down for me’.
 Obviously, I’m striking some nerves.
 Some of them said ‘there’s no such thing as a ban‘…..’hashtags aren’t regulated’….’Instagram doesn’t mark loop activity as spam‘.
 They said my theory behind starting this is based on lies I’m spouting to scare people.